 In its current aims, the Institute for Chronic Pain promotes the theory and practice of interdisciplinary chronic pain rehabilitation.
 The methodologies cited above lead us to do so.
 While far from the most profitable form of treatment, it is the most empirically-supported.
 Moreover, a commitment to our guiding values ensures us to promote what, at the current time, is known to be the most efficacious treatment.
 Nonetheless, we fully expect that our promotion and advocacy of chronic pain rehabilitation may evolve in response to future scientific findings.
 That is to say, our commitment to empirical-based healthcare and our guiding values surpasses our commitment to any particular form of care.
 At the present time, our mission is to promote chronic pain rehabilitation because it is generally the most efficacious treatment for chronic pain.

 Dr. McAllister holds a Doctor of Psychology degree and is a clinical health psychologist whose career has been devoted to chronic pain management and health psychology in both the clinic and academia.
-He is currently the Executive Director of the Institute for Chronic Pain and in this capacity he serves as the editor-in-chief of the website, and all educational and training materials.
+He is currently the editor at the Institute for Chronic Pain and in this capacity he serves as the editor-in-chief of the website, and all educational and training materials.
 All content is reviewed and revised, as necessary, on at least a biannual basis by Dr. McAllister.

 The Institute operates on financial and in-kind contributions, limited advertising on the website, fund-raising, grants, honoraria, for-benefit consultation fees, and the gift economy.
 As indicated, we do not accept monies from the pharmaceutical industry, medical technology industry, or any other source that might influence the editorial decisions of the Institute's website or its position statements.
 Additionally, as a public policy think tank, the Institute does not provide healthcare services to patients.